 Making up 36 of the 171 projects in total (21%), the financial sector was subject to the most ex post evaluations in 2019–2020.
 Ten of these 36 financial projects addressed micro-, small- and medium-sized enterprises (MSMEs) as their target group, while a further eight projects were designed to increase energy efficiency in businesses.
 The comparatively large number of evaluations is closely linked to the evaluation unit's pooling of evluations of multi-phase projects; as soon as one project phase is included in the random sample from the FC portfolio, preceeding phases are as well evaluated.
 This approach allows for a more comprehensive assessment of the project’s effectiveness.
-For example, and were evaluated within one ex post evaluation report (EPE).
+For example, six phases of the regional energy efficiency fund in south-east Europe and five phases of the MENA regional fund for MSME financing were evaluated within one ex post evaluation report (EPE).

 When compared to other sectors, projects from the financial sector perform particularly well.
 On average, financial projects received an overall rating of 2.3, while the average rating across all sectors was 2.8.